 In April 2015, the FASB issued an accounting standards update, "Interest-Imputation of Interest: Simplifying the Presentation of Debt Issuance Cost" which requires entities to present debt issuance cost related to a recognized debt liability as a direct deduction of the carrying amount of debt in the balance sheet, consistent with the presentation of debt discounts.
 This standard is effective for us for the reporting period beginning January 1, 2016, with early adoption permitted.
 Entities will be required to apply the guidance on a retrospective basis to each period presented as a change in accounting principle.
-We do not expect the adoption of this standard to have any material impact on our consolidated results of operations, financial position or cash flows.
+Adoption of the new guidance will only affect the presentation of our consolidated balance sheets and will not have a material impact.
 We will adopt the new standard as of December 31, 2015.